 Minimize bedtime meltdowns with routine

 While it can be tempting to let the kids stay up extra late during holiday festivities, sticking as close to their typical schedules as possible will keep everyone happier and healthier.
 If you normally read a story together or give your child a snack before his or her bedtime, continue these routines while you are on the road.
 Children look for these cues to wind down.
 If you’re concerned that the guest bedroom or hotel you’ll be staying in might be a bit noisy, download a white noise app on your smartphone to help block out intrusions.
-Just remember to keep it running throughout the night, as children often need the same cue to fall back to sleep if they wake up briefly. –Daniel Lewin, PhD, Psychologist, Sleep Specialist, and Associate Director of Sleep Medicine
+Just remember to keep it running throughout the night, as children often need the same cue to fall back to sleep if they wake up briefly. –Daniel Lewin, PhD, Psychologist and Sleep Specialist

 This blog post originally appeared in Northern Virginia Magazine online.